 Based on the PRC Memorandum Order No. 09, series of 2018 dated February 12, 2018.
 PRC offices all over the country will provide a priority / express lane for Balik Manggagawa Overseas Filipino Workers (OFWs).

-There will also be a courtesy lane for pregnant women, senior citizen, nursing mothers, and Person with Disability (PWD) professionals who will be renewing their professional license.
+There will also be a courtesy lane for pregnant women, senior citizens, nursing mothers, and Person with Disability (PWD) professionals who will be renewing their professional license.

 There will be a designated staff that will handle the PRC license renewal of these persons.